SongshGeo/pingtan/drafts/Response letter.md

 ## Response letter:

-January 1st, 2020
+January 3st, 2020

 Editor-in-Chief
 *Ecoscience*

 Dear Dr. Hugo Asselin,

-We thank the two anonymous reviewers for their thoughtful and useful comments on the previous of our manuscript (TECO-2020-0114) and we are pleased to submit this revised version for potential publication in *Ecoscience*.
+We thank the two anonymous reviewers for their thoughtful and useful comments on our previous manuscript (TECO-2020-0114) and we are pleased to resubmit this revised version for potential publication in *Ecoscience*.
 We have carefully followed the reviewers' suggestions as well as your editorial concerns, in conducting our revision.
-We now re-analysised the data and nearly rewrite the manuscript to response to reviewers' major concerns, the main points that have been changed in the new version are:
+We now re-analysised the data and nearly rewrote the manuscript in response to reviewers' major concerns, the main points that have been changed in the new version are:

 - We have significantly streamlined the manuscript to make it more focused on our main findings now.
 - We have re-analysed the data to ensure that the methods and results are more reliable and that the significance levels and error criteria have been chosen in line with international practice.